 Due to its nutritional richness, the composition of this water vegetable has been the focus of some outstanding research projects for the last few years.
 Besides chlorophyll, like all algae, blue spirulina contains:

 - Vitamins A, B group, E, and H (biotin).
-Its content of vitamin B12 is outstanding and exceeds even that of the mammal’s liver, which makes blue spirulina a most appreciated food for people following a strict vegan diet, that is to say, lacking even eggs, milk, and dairy products.
-Actually, vitamin B12 is not contained in the true algae but in a type of bacteria that usually accompanies it.
+Its content of vitamin B12 is outstanding and exceeds even that of the mammal’s liver, which makes blue spirulina a most appreciated food for people following a strict vegan diet, that is to say, lacking eggs, milk, and dairy products.
+Vitamin B12 is not contained in the true algae but in a type of bacteria that usually accompanies it.

 - Diets for losing weight.
 Due to its relatively small amount of calories (360 calories per 100 g) compared with its protein and vitamin apportion.
 Its use helps keep a nutritional balance in hypocaloric diets, not provoking weakness or tiredness caused by dietary deficiencies.
 Besides, its contents of phenylalanine, an essential amino acid present in relatively high amounts in spirulina, help, according to some researchers, reduce the sensation of hunger.